-9. Sit the encoder PCB over the code wheel as shown.
-It will fit over the code wheel hub and sit on a small shelf in the encoder casing.

-- 10. Note, the encoder PCB pins should sit on the opposite side to the motor leads. - 11.
-Loosely fit four M3x6 screws through the holes in the encoder PCB. - 12.
-Gently position the PCB so there is an even gap all the way around the code wheel hub (i.e. the PCB and the encoder hub are concentric). - 13.
-Tighten the four M3x6 screws to hold the PCB securely.
+- 10. Sit the encoder PCB over the code wheel as shown.
+It will fit over the code wheel hub and sit on a small shelf in the encoder casing. - 11.
+Loosely fit two M3x6 cap screws through the encoder PCB tabs. - 12.
+Gently position the encoder PCB so the central cut-out in the PCB and the code wheel hub are concentric.
+That is, ensure there is an even gap all the way around the code wheel hub. - 13.
+Tighten the two M3x6 cap screws to hold the PCB securely.